NtemKenyor/W_SPRINGER/README.md

 We would deliver clean and drinkable water to your door step.

-You can free to contribute to the developemt of the is App.
+You are free to contribute to the developemt of the is App.